amdlouss123/youtube-thumbnail-grabber/README.md

 - JavaScript
 - Bootstrap

-## License
+## Changelog

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](https://github.com/rezzvy/youtube-thumbnail-grabber/blob/main/LICENSE) file for details.
+- **August 11, 2023:** Added a history feature.
+- **August 9, 2023:** Completely restructured the code using the MVC architecture.
+- **August 3, 2023:** Included and updated initialization files.

 ## Contributions

 Contributions are welcome!
-If you find any issues or want to enhance the application, feel free to open a pull request.
+If you find any issues or want to improve this tool, feel free to open a pull request.

-If you like this project, don't forget to give it a star. ⭐️
+If you find this project useful, show your support by giving it a star ⭐️